candra95/cryptoplanets-bot/README.md

 List of Bots :

   - BCH Diamonds
-  - Crypto Diamonds
-  - etc
+  - Will be updated soon..

 ### Installation

-Requires [PHP](https://php.org/) v7 to run.
+Requires [PHP](https://php.net/) v7 to run.

 Install Command